eteq/astropy-APEs/README.rst

    "Accepted APEs" table.
 Use the DOI link from the previous step.
 Add corresponding RST link refs for both the DOI link and the new APE.
 Preview the update and test the links to make sure they are all correct.
-Then commit directly to master (or PR if you prefer).
+Then commit directly to main (or PR if you prefer).
 #.
 Send an email to `astropy-dev <https://groups.google.com/forum/#!forum/astropy-dev/>`_
    announcing the acceptance In general this should just point to the accepted APE rather than providing additional decision rationale.